Zahiri school: Principles

 The Ẓāhirī school of thought generally recognizes three sources of Islamic law within the principles of Islamic jurisprudence.
-The first is the Qur'an, considered by Muslims to be the verbatim word of God (Arabic: الله Allah); the second consists of the prophetic as given in historically verifiable reports, which consist of the sayings and actions of the Islamic prophet Muhammad; the third is absolute consensus of the Muslim community.
+The first is the Qur'an, considered by Muslims to be the verbatim word of God (Arabic: الله Allah); the second consists of the Sunnah derived from hadith literature its adherents deem authentic, these consist of the sayings and actions of the Islamic prophet Muhammad; the third is absolute consensus of the Sahabah.

+Certain followers of the Ẓāhirī school include religious inference (istidlāl) as a fourth source of Islamic law.

 The school differs from the more prolific schools of Islamic thought in that it restricts valid consensus in jurisprudence to the consensus of the first generation of Muslims who lived alongside Muhammad only.
 While Abu Hanifa and Ahmad ibn Hanbal agreed with them in this, most followers of the Hanafi and Hanbali schools generally do not, nor do the other two Sunni schools.

-Additionally, the Ẓāhirī school does not generally accept analogical reasoning as a source of Islamic law, nor do they accept the practice of juristic discretion, pointing to a verse in the Qur'an which declares that nothing has been neglected in the Muslim scriptures.
+Additionally, the Ẓāhirī school does not accept analogical reasoning as a source of Islamic law, nor do they accept the practice of juristic discretion, pointing to a verse in the Qur'an which declares that nothing has been neglected in the Muslim scriptures.
 While al-Shafi‘i and followers of his school agree with the Ẓāhirīs in rejecting the juristic discretion, all other Sunni schools accept the analogical reasoning, though at varying levels.

-Zahiris accept deriving rulings based off general principles in the Quran and Sunnah as long as it is based off what a general ruling/statement in the textual sources necessarily imply and not based off making a separate analogy (Qiyas), which Zahiris firmly reject.
+Ẓāhirīs accept deriving rulings based on general, encompassing texts in the Quran and Sunnah as long as it is based on what a general ruling/statement in the textual sources necessarily encompasses and not based on making Qiyas, which pro-Hazm Ẓāhirīs firmly reject but Anti-hazm wing sometimes accept qiyas Al Jali and Mostly allow Religious inference.